|

 Osmanlı Devleti), Modern Turkish: Osmanlı Devleti or Osmanlı İmparatorluğu) was a Turkish empire

 which lasted from 27 July 1299 to 29 October 1923.
-The Ottoman Empire was one of the
+The

-largest and longest lasting empires in history; such that the Ottoman State, its politics, conflicts, and cultural heritage
+Ottoman Empire was one of the largest and longest lasting empires in history; such that the Ottoman State, its politics, conflicts,

-the height of its power under the reign of Suleiman the Magnificent, the empire became the most powerful state in the world
+in particular at the height of its power under the reign of Suleiman the Magnificent, the empire became the most powerful

-- a multinational, multilingual empire that stretched from the southern borders of the Holy Roman Empire to the outskirts
+state in the world - a multinational, multilingual empire that stretched from the southern borders of the Holy Roman Empire

-Ottoman Turkish: استنبول, Istanbul and قسطنطينيه,
+Constantinople (present-day Istanbul, Ottoman Turkish: استنبول, Istanbul and قسطنطينيه,

 Kostantiniyye) as its capital city, and vast control of lands around the Mediterranean basin, the empire was at the center